$0 Iran → Canada Express Entry Guide — Quick-Start Checklist

 The Ontario Immigrant Nominee Program runs targeted tech draws through its Express Entry-linked Human Capital Priorities stream.
 Ontario has specifically targeted candidates in computer and mathematical occupations, which overlap heavily with Iranian IT and engineering professionals.

 Ontario does not accept applications — it sends Notifications of Interest (NOI) to candidates in the Express Entry pool who meet its criteria.
 If you receive an NOI, you have 45 days to submit a complete OINP application.
-The nomination itself takes approximately 45-90 days to process, after which the 600 points are added to your CRS.
+After a nomination is accepted, the 600 points are added to your CRS.

 Alberta (AAIP)